-While confirming the existence of anti-competitive practices in the overseas champagne sales sector, the Paris Court of Appeals reduces the fine imposed on one of the importers located in Martinique, by the French Competition Authority in its decision n°20-D-16 dated October 29, 2020.
+While confirming the existence of anti-competitive practices in the overseas champagne sales sector, the Paris Court of Appeals reduces the fine imposed on one of the importers located in Martinique, by the French Competition Authority in its decision n°20-D-16 of 29 October 2020.

 The prohibition of exclusive import agreements in French overseas territories